 Concentration of Applebee's franchised restaurants in a limited number of franchisees subjects us to greater risk.
 As of December 31, 2020, Applebee's franchisees operated 1,531 Applebee's restaurants in the United States.
 Of those restaurants, the ten largest Applebee's franchisees owned 1,160 restaurants, representing 76% of all franchised Applebee's restaurants in the United States.
 The largest Applebee's franchisee owned 444 restaurants, representing 29% of all franchised Applebee's restaurants in the United States.
 The concentration of franchised restaurants in a limited number of franchisees subjects us to a potentially higher level of risk with respect to such franchisees because their obligations to us, including financial obligations, are greater as compared to those franchisees with fewer restaurants.
 The risk associated with these franchisees is also greater where franchisees are the sole or dominant franchisee for a particular region of the United States, as is the case for most domestic Applebee's franchised territories.
 In particular, if any of these franchisees experience financial or other difficulties, the franchisee may default on its obligations under multiple franchise agreements, notes receivable or other agreements, including payments to us and the maintenance and improvement of its restaurants.
 From time to time, we may work with our franchisees who are experiencing financial difficulties to assess and address their financial health and their ability to satisfy their financial obligations to us.
 In certain of these situations, we may agree to alternative arrangements with franchisees for the payment of amounts due to us under our franchise and other agreements.
-We cannot assure you that these arrangements will be successful, nor can we assure you that they will result in us receiving all or any of the amounts due to us under our franchise agreements, we cannot assure you that they will result in us receiving all or any of the amounts due to us under our franchise agreements.

-notes receivable and other agreements.
+We cannot assure you that these arrangements will be successful, nor can we assure you that they will result in us receiving all or any of the amounts due to us under our franchise agreements, notes receivable and other agreements.
 Any franchisee that owns and operates a significant number of Applebee's restaurants and fails to comply with other obligations under the franchise agreement, such as those relating to the quality and preparation of food and maintenance of restaurants, could cause significant harm to the Applebee's brand and subject us to claims by consumers even if we are not legally liable for the franchisee's actions or failure to act.
 Development rights for Applebee's restaurants are also concentrated among a limited number of existing franchisees.
 If any of these existing franchisees experience financial difficulties, future development of Applebee's restaurants may be materially adversely affected.